 Railway applications - Driver’s cab - Part 3: Design of displays for heavy rail vehicles

 It considers the tasks the driver has to carry out and human factors.
-This standard specifies how information is arranged and displayed.
+This document specifies how information is arranged and displayed.
 It is explicitly applicable to display applications like TRD, ETD, CCD and TDD and may be completed by the CLC/TS 50459 series.

 - audible information.